LukeT2340/TwitterClone/README.md

   - Login: Registered users can log in to their accounts securely.
   - Logout: Users can log out of their accounts.
 - Session management: User sessions are managed using `express-session`.
-- Basic sign-up page: A simple sign-up page resembling Twitter's design.
+- Basic sign-up and login pages: Simple sign-up and login pages resembling Twitter's design.
+- Home page that is different depending on whether the user is logged in or not.
 ## Technologies Used

 - **Front-end**: